ducktown/duckietown.org/classes/2017/17-ETHZ/index.md

 permalink: classes/2017/17-ETHZ/index.html
 ---

-Welcome to the webpage for the class **Autonomous Mobility on Demand (AMOD): from car to fleet** (catalogue number [151-0323-00L][official]).
+Welcome to the webpage for the class **Autonomous Mobility on Demand (AMOD): from car to fleet** (catalogue number [151-0323-00L][official]), which is informally known as "Duckietown".

 [official]: http://www.vvz.ethz.ch/Vorlesungsverzeichnis/lerneinheitPre.do?semkez=2017W&ansicht=EINSCHRAENKUNGEN&lerneinheitId=119019&lang=en

-This class is a new offering at ETH Z&uuml;rich for Fall 2017 in the context of the [Master of Science in Robotics, Systems and Control][master] and the Master in Mechanical engineering in the [Department of Mechanical and Process Engineering (D-MAVT)][mavt].
+This class is a new offering at ETH Zürich for Fall 2017 in the context of the [Master of Science in Robotics, Systems and Control][master] and the [Master in Mechanical Engineering][master-meche] in the [Department of Mechanical and Process Engineering (D-MAVT)][mavt].

 This class follows